montanaflynn/covid-19/README.md

 A [GitHub action](https://github.com/montanaflynn/covid-19/blob/master/.github/workflows/main.yml) checks for updates every 15 minutes and updates the [JSON files](./data) and [sqlite3 database](./covid.db).

-The JSON files [current.json](https://raw.githubusercontent.com/montanaflynn/covid-19/master/data/current.json) and [current.json](https://raw.githubusercontent.com/montanaflynn/covid-19/master/data/current.json) and [historical.json](https://montanaflynn.github.io/covid-19/data/historical.json) are both hosted on GitHub so there is no running costs associated with this project.
+The JSON files [current.json](https://raw.githubusercontent.com/montanaflynn/covid-19/master/data/current.json) and [historical.json](https://montanaflynn.github.io/covid-19/data/historical.json) are both hosted on GitHub so there is no running costs associated with this project.

 The website maps and tables are rendered in the browser using [map.js](https://github.com/montanaflynn/covid-19/blob/master/assets/map.js).